martinthomson/http-replay/draft-thomson-http-replay.md

 risk of replay.
 The Early-Data header field indicates that early data was used on a previous hop.
 Completion of the TLS handshake on that hop isn't visible to the server.
-A server MUST use the 4NN (Too Early) status code to reject requests that it determines are unsafe if they are marked with the Early-Data header field.
+A server MUST use the 4NN (Too Early) status code to reject requests that it cannot safely process if they are marked with the Early-Data header field.